 Diagnostic Tests and Procedures

 The signs and symptoms of FA aren’t unique to the disease.
-They are also linked to many other diseases and conditions, such as aplastic anaemia.
+For instance aplastic anaemia can be caused by various other disorders.
 For this reason, genetic testing is required to confirm a diagnosis of FA.
 Genetic tests for FA include the following.

 Chromosome Breakage Test

 A chromosome breakage test is the most common test for confirming FA in a patient.
 It is available only in special laboratories.
-It confirms more easy breakage of chromosomes (long chains of genes) than normal than that of a patient not having FA.
+The test confirms how susceptible the chromosomes (long chains of genes) are to breakage.

 This test is done by taking a small blood sample from the potential FA patient and combining part of the blood’s white cells with a chemical, either mitomycin C or diepoxybutane.
 Breakage of chromosomes will be visible in a FA patient whereas the chromosomes will be more stable in a patient not having FA.